MadhusudhanMasineni9/AdvanceMachineLearning/Assignment1/readme.md

 Observation: Increase the loss and decrease in accuracy, we have seen some issues. tanh returned units given more confidence.
 This is due to "relu" as an anctivation funtion that zeros-out negative values.
 If we not use "relu" the negative values impact the model.

-5. Improve the Validation

-Observation: By using regularization, 4 epochs are optimal because the model less accuarate but reduced loss.